How to Create Permanent Marker Art Stones — Easy Step-by-Step Guide

 - 8

-Let the stones dry completely for at least an hour.
-If using, apply a light coat of clear acrylic sealant spray outdoors or in a well-ventilated area, following the product's instructions, and let it cure.
+If using, apply a light coat of clear acrylic sealant spray outdoors or in a well-ventilated area, following the product's instructions.
+Ensure the stones are clean and dry before spraying, and hold the can at the recommended distance to avoid drips or uneven coverage.

 Tips & Troubleshooting

 - 2Experiment with different types of stones.
-Porous stones might absorb the ink differently than smooth, dense ones.
+Porous stones might absorb the ink differently than smooth, dense ones, leading to unique textures and color saturation.
+Beach stones or river rocks often have a natural smoothness that works well.

 Related Activities You Might Enjoy